COOKIE STATUS:

 Once applications have been reviewed and shortlisted, we will send outcome emails, to both successful and unsuccessful applicants, soon after the deadline.

-Depending on the number of Expressions of Interest submitted we may not be able to provide individual feedback, but we will try our best to explain why applications were not taken to stage two.
+Due to the high number of Expressions of Interest expected we will not be able to provide individual feedback, but we will try our best to explain why applications were not taken to stage two on our Expressions of Interest: Reasons for rejection page.

 The aim of the Anchor Programme is to support organisations that demonstrate a commitment to equitable practice and address the marginalisation and discrimination experienced by those with intersecting identities.

-We will ask you to provide evidence that you are already embedding equitable practice or that you are in the process of doing so, for example, by sharing information about your organisation’s EDI (Equity, Diversity & Inclusion) strategy, such as minutes of meetings, strategic documents, recruitment strategies etc.
+We will ask you to provide evidence that you are already embedding equitable practice, for example, by sharing information about your organisation’s Equity, Diversity & Inclusion (EDI) strategy, such as minutes of meetings, strategic documents, recruitment strategies etc.

-Systemic change is about tackling the inbuilt inequalities which privilege some groups in society and disadvantage others.
-Bringing about systemic change is about addressing the causes, rather than the symptoms, of a societal issue.
+Systems change is about tackling the inbuilt inequalities which privilege some groups in society and disadvantage others.
+Bringing about systemic change is about addressing the causes, rather than just the symptoms, of a societal issue.

 We understand that systems change is a wide and complicated topic, ahead of submitting your Expression of Interest you may wish to read the following supporting research and resources for additional guidance: